ARM-software/EndpointAI/Kernels/ARM-Optimized/DSP/Source/FilteringFunctions/arm_biquad_cascade_df1_f32/README.md

 Single-precision DF1 Biquad processing function

-This version allows boosting F32 DF1 Biquad performance when using compilers having suboptimal Helium intrinsic code generation and can be sustitued to CMSIS DSP intrinsic variant.
+- This version allows boosting F32 DF1 Biquad performance when using compilers having suboptimal Helium intrinsic code generation and can be sustitued to CMSIS DSP intrinsic variant.
+- It also provide efficient Neon Implementations
+- Helium and Neon functions have respectively _mve and _neon prefix

 [see API details](https://www.keil.com/pack/doc/CMSIS/DSP/html/group__BiquadCascadeDF1.html)